Our first family trip to NYC! Take a look at our 4 day itinerary, including the food we ate along the way!

 For our final meal in NYC, we headed to Westway Diner, 614 9th Ave, about 10 minutes from our hotel.
 This classic diner offered your typical breakfast items, was reasonably priced, had quick service and was clean.
 Their lunch and dinner menu looked great as well.

-A Recap of Family Approved Places to Eat in NYC:
+Family Approved Places to Eat in NYC:

 - City Kitchen Times Square Food Market